 Street names for fentanyl or fentanyl-laced heroin include Apache, China Girl, China White, Dance Fever, Friend, Goodfella, Jackpot, Murder 8, TNT, and Tango and Cash.

 Fentanyl has been around since the 1960s.
-With such high levels of potency, Fentanyl was considered a miracle worker in soothing extreme pain in cancer patients who are usually prescribed patches or lozenges.
-But it is just as straightforwardly deadly too.
+With such high levels of potency, Fentanyl was considered a miracle worker in relieving extreme pain in cancer patients.
+However, it is tremendously deadly too.

 The influence exerted by Fentanyl on the brain is no different from that of other opioids.
 It surpasses the blood-brain barrier, similarly to other opioids, and binds with the brain’s μ-opioid receptors.
-This results in analgesia and euphoria.
+This results in pain relief and euphoria.

 “What makes it more or less euphoric than other opioids is how quickly it binds” explained Lewis Nelson, MD, medical toxicologist and emergency physician at NYU’s School of Medicine.